Can you use your phone on an Alaskan cruise?

-Cell Service While in Ports
+Traditional Cell Service While in Alaskan & Canadian Ports

-Those rules change when you are in an Alaskan port like Juneau, Ketchikan, or Skagway.
+Let’s start by discussing your cell service while in port.
+Alaskan cruises stop in ports like Juneau, Ketchikan, and Skagway.
 Since these are U.S. ports, your cell phone will work just as it would anywhere else in the United States — and have the same charges for data, texts, and calls.

 Where you might run into an issue is with coverage.
-Within the port cities themselves, you should be fine on coverage, even getting 4G data in many areas.
+Within the port cities themselves, you should be fine on coverage, even getting 4G LTE data in many areas.
 Traveling outside of the ports will likely cause you to drop signal quickly, especially if taking an excursion to the wilderness.

-Cell Service While at Sea
+Cell Service While on the Cruise Ship

 Since the Alaskan Passage is a relatively small area compared to the open ocean, there might be spots that you can pick up cell service while you are at sea.
-You’ll want to be sure to check at the top of your phone for the name of the network to make sure it’s your carrier before using.
+You’ll want to check at the top of your phone for the name of the network to make sure it’s your carrier before using.

 When out of range of land-based cell towers, you can still use your phone if needed, but it will be through service provided on the cruise ship.
 Most cruise lines use a service from Wireless Maritime Services (WMS) called Cellular at Sea.